 This iconic motorcycle lets motorcyclists travel fast and in comfort.
 Its name means Peregrine Falcon in Japanese, the fastest bird in the world.
 Much like the bird, the Suzuki Hayabusa reaches speeds of well over 300 km/h as the top speed.

 Due to European emissions regulations like Euro4, Suzuki stopped production of the Hayabusa a year ago.
 But the Japanese manufacturer continued to sell this hypersport bike in America and other markets.

 According to Bennett’s source, Suzuki will reveal the production version of the new Hayabusa at the 2020 EICMA Milan Motorcycle Show.

-The engine will retain the inline four-cylinder architecture.
+The colors for this 2021 suzuki motorcycle is predicted to be red or white.
+The engine specs will retain the inline four-cylinder architecture.
 To make it Euro5 compliant Suzuki will surely bump up displacement to 1400 cc.
-The most likely displacement for the new Hayabusa is 1440 cc.
+The most likely displacement for the new Suzuki Hayabusa is 1440 cc.

 A new exhaust system will be used and featuring active carbon filters to reduce emissions.
 This will allow the engine to produce at least 200 hp.
 But the latest information points to a value of 210 hp.

-There were rumors that pointed to Suzuki using some kind of turbo or compressor.
+There were rumours that pointed to Suzuki using some kind of turbo or compressor.
 But for now, it seems that the Hayabusa won’t be using a supercharged engine like the Kawasaki H2.

 If the engine retains much of its components, the same can’t be said of the frame.
 Suzuki wants the Hayabusa to lose some weight.
 To that end, they’ve redesigned the frame rails.
 This will allow the Hayabusa to have better handling.